huxinmin/react-native-pack/README.md

 inspired by [repack](https://github.com/callstack/repack), I make some progress for more easy using and high speed.

 # Intro

 <p align="center">
 A Webpack-based toolkit to build your React Native application with full support of Webpack ecosystem.
 </p>

 ---

-react-native-webpack uses Webpack 5 and React Native CLI's plugin system to allow you to bundle your application using Webpack and allow to easily switch from Metro.
+react-native-pack uses Webpack 5 and React Native CLI's plugin system to allow you to bundle your application using Webpack and allow to easily switch from Metro.

 ## Features